abiswas-odu/Disco/README.md

 * __MPI Version:__ This version of the assembler should be used if you are going to run the assembler with MPI support on a cluster.
 The run script to invoke the assembler depends on the cluster management and job scheduling system.

-	1. If you have ORTE i.e. __mpirun__ is avilable, invoke the assembler using the run script `runDisco-MPI.sh`.
+	1. If you have ORTE i.e. __mpirun__ is available, invoke the assembler using the run script `runDisco-MPI.sh`.
 	2. If you have SLRUM i.e. __srun__ is available, invoke the assembler using the run script `runDisco-MPI-SLRUM.sh`.
 	3. If you have ALPS i.e. __aprun__ is available, invoke the assembler using the run script `runDisco-MPI-ALPS.sh`.